 The Regiment did not take part in the Seven Years War and during this time was stationed in Gibraltar and Ireland, the former a 19 year tour of duty.
 The practice of calling Regiments of Foot by the names of their Colonels ceased in 1751 and numbers were allotted; the Earl of Bath's Regiment became His Majesty's 10th Regiment of Foot.
 On 14 January 1763 King George III conferred the colonelcy on Major General Edward Sandford from the 26th Foot who stayed in England all during the War of American Independance.

-To the right is the commission for Andrew Cathcart Esq. appointing him Major and Captain in the Tenth Foot.
+To the right is the commission for Andrew Cathcart Esq. appointing him Major and Captain to "His Majesty's Tenth Regiment of Foot."
 The document is signed by Sir Henry Clinton and dated 29 June 1778, the day after the Battle of Monmouth Court House and three months before the Tenth Regiment was drafted home.
 Click on the image for a larger view.
 (Image kindly provided by Douglas Neumann, owner of the document)

 The territorial connection to the County of Lincoln commenced with an order dated 31 August 1782, in which the 10th Foot was directed “to take the county name of the 10th or North Lincolnshire Regiment and be looked upon as attached to that division of the County.

 The Regiment played a prominent part in the war with Revolutionary France and the Peninsular War.
 For its services in the campaign against Napoleon in Egypt, it was granted authority to use the Sphinx as its badge.